Random Thoughts on Philanthropy in Canada

 There are well over 80,000 registered charities in Canada.
 I know that many of these are largely defunct or extremely small but it seems to me that this number is still too high.
 What does this mean?
 There are probably many opportunities for some well-placed charitable mergers.

 This is a good time for charities to rethink their approach to special events.
 Over the last year, golf tournaments and galas have been among the biggest casualties when it comes to dollars raised.
 Why?
-Because most corporations treat these events as marketing expenses and NOT charitable donations.
-Discretionary spending on marketing is definitely one of the areas where corporations have cut back the most.
+Well, quite simply, most of them have been postponed or cancelled completely.
+Will they return in the same numbers?
+Likely not, as charities turn to more efficient forms of fundraising.

 Over the last few years, I have spoken to dozens of individuals who are considering the transition from the corporate world to the charitable sector (a transfer that I myself made almost a decade ago although I have since made the journey back to corporate Canada, albeit in a philanthropic role).
 This is great news.
 There are a number of highly talented people out there whose skills would be welcomed by charities.
 I would only encourage leaders in the charitable sector to look beyond a lack of “non-profit experience” and focus on how the wonderful skill sets of these individuals can enrich your organization.